Ashdod-Yam: Early Muslim, Crusader, and Mamluk periods

-In the Umayyad period, the Caliph Abd al-Malik, the builder of the Dome of the Rock, constructed a fort at Azotus Paralios in the 7th century as part of a series of coastal defenses in Palestine.
-Measuring 35m by 55m, the fort was built over the razed insulae of the former Byzantine town, and was previously thought to been of later 10th or 11th century construction.
+In the 7th century the Umayyad Caliph Abd al-Malik, builder of the Dome of the Rock, constructed a fort called Minat al-Qal'a at Azotus Paralios in the 7th century as part of a series of coastal defenses in Palestine.
+The initial purpose was to hold off the strong Byzantine navy and it constituted one link in a chain of Muslim coastal fortifications.
+Measuring 35m by 55m, the fort was built over the razed insulae of the former Byzantine town, and was previously thought to be of later 10th or 11th century construction.
 It was only after subsequent archaeological work that it was determined to have been built by the Umayyads and only later remodelled by the Fatimids and Crusaders.

-The medieval Arabic name of the port town was Mahuz Azdud, "harbour of Azdud", a very interesting combination between the by then already ancient Aramaic word for harbour, mahuz, and "Azdud", a return to a form much closer to the old Semitic name "Ashdod".
+The medieval Arabic name of the port town was Mahuz Azdud, "harbour of Azdud", a combination of the already ancient Aramaic word for harbour, mahuz, and "Azdud", a return to a form much closer to the old Semitic name "Ashdod".

-The fort of "Minat al-Qal'a" (lit. "the port with the castle" in Arabic) was probably built by the Umayyads and was reconstructed by the Fatimids and Crusaders.
-The initial purpose was to hold off the strong Byzantine navy and it constituted one link in a chain of Muslim coastal fortifications.

 Documents from the Crusader period indicate that Ashdod and Ashdod-Yam belonged to the lordship of Ramla, and it appears probable that in 1169 the old Arab sea fort (Minat al-Qal'a) was given by Hugh, lord of Ramla, to his knight Nicolas de Beroard.
 From this period the fort is known as "Castellum Beroart".